What Is a Shared Inbox? The Complete Guide for Teams in 2026

 Start managing your team email the right way

 A shared inbox is not just a tool.
 It is a better way to work together around email.
 It eliminates the chaos of forwarded threads, the embarrassment of duplicate replies, and the frustration of lost messages.
 It gives your team visibility, accountability, and speed.
 If your team is ready to move beyond basic email and work from a truly collaborative inbox, Drag makes it easy.
-It works right inside Gmail, sets up in minutes, and gives your team everything they need to manage email as a team.
+It works right on Gmail, sets up in minutes, and gives your team everything they need to manage email together.
+Start a 7-day trial, no card required.

 Frequently asked questions